earthlab/earthlab.github.io/_posts/courses/earth-analytics-bootcamp/05-pandas-dataframes/exercises/2019-08-02-pandas-dataframes-01-intro-pandas-dataframes.md

 In today's lessons, you will learn about another commonly used data structure for scientific data - `pandas dataframes` - which provide even more functionality for working with tabular data (i.e. data organized using rows and columns).

-`Pandas dataframes` are two-dimensional data structures that are composed of rows and columns that can have header names, and columns in `pandas dataframes` can be actually be of different types (e.g. the first column containing integers and the second column containing text strings).
+`Pandas dataframes` are data structures that are composed of rows and columns that can have header names, and columns in `pandas dataframes` can be actually be of different types (e.g. the first column containing integers and the second column containing text strings).

 | months          |  precip |